-- 1. Design observation and data collection activities to support creation of activity models and simulations for business and economic situations. - 2.
+- 1. Design observation and data collection activities to support creation of activity models and simulations for business and HRM situations. - 2.
 Analyse operational situations and devise approaches that may improve performance of the business organisation. - 3.
-Generate ideas for new business activity and evaluate the feasibility of those ideas. - 4.
-Develop detailed plans for business start-up with appropriate specification of qualitative and quantitative aspects of the chosen business. - 5.
-Evaluate the business environment and make judgements as to how
+Generate ideas for new business activity and evaluate the feasibility of those ideas.